The Road Ahead

 - Create a buffer between you and any potential hazard to give you more space to respond safely.

 Plan recreational rides so that you're familiar with roads and riding conditions.
 Long winding roads and sharp corners need extra care.
 To improve your vision and safety, make sure you slow down and approach each corner from the widest point.
-As you round the corner, keep to the centre of the lane, away from any oncoming traffic.
+Keep to the centre of the lane, away from any oncoming traffic.

 Pull over and take a break if you experience: